White House Updates On Trump's Health Condition Raise More Questions

 (SOUNDBITE OF ARCHIVED RECORDING)

-ORDOÑEZ: Well, the White House quickly said he misspoke, and Dr. Conley issued a memo saying that he meant to say day three instead of 72 hours and day two instead of 48 hours.
-But that really wasn't all.
-Right after the press conference, a source familiar with the president's health told White House reporters something that raised a lot of concerns.

-The source said, quote, "the president's vitals over the last 24 hours were very concerning, and the next 48 hours will be critical in terms of his care."
-And this part - "we're still not on a clear path to a full recovery."
-Now, the Associated Press identified that information as coming from White House Chief of Staff Mark Meadows.
-The White House said there will be further updates on Sunday, so we will learn more then.
+ORDOÑEZ: Well, I mean, they talked about, you know, one of the issues was that, you know, they talked about different times.
+You know, so the doctor said that it was the last three days.
+They talked - there was a lot of questions about when the president got the virus and when he was tested for the virus.
+But there were a lot of questions about when he - about - you know, it appeared that he was positive for the virus on Wednesday afternoon before he did the rally in Minnesota and went to a fundraiser in New Jersey.
+So, you know, we've - we heard, first of all, that he was positive for the virus on late Thursday.
+Also, a second doctor said that it had been 48 hours since he had received a cocktail of antibodies, a treatment called Regeneron, and that would also pre-date his time at Walter Reed.

-MARTIN: And this is all happening, of course, as the election is now a month from today.
-So could you just bring us up to date on what's happening with the campaign?
+MARTIN: And all this is happening, of course, as the election is now a month from today.
+Can you just tell us what's happening with the campaign?

 ORDOÑEZ: Yeah.
-Well, Trump's campaign manager also has the virus.
-But they say they are forging ahead.
-Today, the campaign said they're going to carry on with what they're calling Operation MAGA.
-This will really get rolling on Wednesday with the vice-presidential debate in Salt Lake City.
-The vice president also has events in Arizona and Indiana.
-And then president Trump's adult children are also getting involved.
-But, you know, everyone is really waiting to see what happens with the president.
+Well, you know, Trump's campaign manager also has the virus.
+There's a lot of concerns out there.
+But they say they're forging ahead.
+Today the campaign said that they're going forward and carrying on with what they're calling Operation MAGA.
+This will really get rolling on Wednesday with the vice presidential debate in Salt Lake City.
+A senior administration official told me today that the president - pardon me - that the vice president actually expects to arrive in Utah on Monday.
+He will - the vice president will also do events in Arizona and Indiana.
+And, you know, President Trump's children will also be active.
+But, you know, in the meantime, we're all really just waiting to see what happens with the president.

 ORDOÑEZ: Thank you.